 You need to decide as soon as you've found a rip-off what you want.
 We recommend first going for cash.
-As Samuel Johnson said: "No one but a blockhead writes but for money," and the same goes for photos.
+As the 18th-century writer Samuel Johnson said: "No one but a blockhead writes but for money," and the same goes for photos.

 So, first, you're negotiating.
 Then you're taking steps to collect on a debt from a reluctant payer.
-Only if that fails, or if your work is ripped off in a context that damages your reputation, should you set out to get the rip-off removed from the internet.
+We suggest that only if that fails, or if your work is ripped off in a context that damages your reputation, should you set out to get the rip-off removed from the internet.

 First, write politely.
 Photographer David Hoffman writes: